cogentcore/cogent/README.md

 # TODO

+* need autosave and crash files! and change flags from editors, updates of filetree, etc to update changed flag.
+Save of proj save all open buffers?  probably!

 * ChangeLog record of all commits in project -- special status of commit -- not just any cmd

 * errors in cut / paste in textview.